hockey player picking a hockey stick in the dressing room

 Hockey Stick Breakdown—Guide to Buying a Hockey Stick

-Written by Katie Lakusta
+Written by: Katie Lakusta

 Hockey sticks are constantly changing and developing—likely the most of any hockey equipment.
 Manufacturers and players are always experimenting with new "ideal" weights, heights, and kick points that best suit your game.